Please follow the guidelines below depending on the nature of your complaint.

-There is a two stage process if you are not satisfied with the way your complaint has been handled, or with the response that you have been given.
+There is a two-stage process for you to follow if you are not satisfied with the way your complaint has been handled, or with the response that you have been given.

-If this does not resolve your concerns, please contact the office of the Secretary to the Corporation Steve Gettings(email@example.com) or telephone 020 7981 3000 who will review your case and respond to you as quickly as possible.
+If this does not resolve your concerns, please contact the office of the Secretary to the Corporation, Steve Gettings(firstname.lastname@example.org), or telephone 020 7981 3000.
+Steve will review your case and respond to you as quickly as possible.